INTRODUCTION

 THE MUSIC AWARD

-Sponsored by Norwich School
+Sponsored by City College Norwich

 This award is for brilliance in music in Norfolk whether for an individual singer songwriter, a band, choir, orchestra, or even a high school, college or university music department.